Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 How does St François Longchamp compare to Valmorel?

 They're two halves of the same ski area (Grand Domaine).
 Valmorel has a more developed, pedestrianised village with more restaurants, shops, and evening options.
 St François Longchamp is quieter, more affordable, and more family-focused.
 The skiing is broadly similar in quality.
-Many visitors find St François Longchamp the better base for families on a budget, while Valmorel suits those wanting more village life.
+Many visitors find St François Longchamp the better base for travelers on a budget, while Valmorel suits those wanting more village life.

-Is it suitable for beginners?
+Is St François Longchamp suitable for beginners?

 Very much so.
-The wide nursery areas, free beginner lifts, gentle green runs, and uncrowded slopes create excellent learning conditions.
+The wide nursery areas, beginner lifts, gentle green runs, and uncrowded slopes create excellent learning conditions.
 The progression to longer runs is smooth and well-designed.
 The resort's family orientation means the overall atmosphere is patient and welcoming to new skiers.

-Is English widely spoken?
+Is English widely spoken at St François Longchamp?

 St François Longchamp draws a predominantly French clientele, so English is less widely spoken than at the bigger international resorts.
 However, ski school instructors who speak English are available on request, rental shops and hotels can accommodate English speakers, and basic communication in shops and restaurants is manageable.
 A few words of French go a long way and are always appreciated.